google-research/tf-slim/README.md

 ## Authors
 Sergio Guadarrama and Nathan Silberman

+## Contributing

+See [CONTRIBUTING](CONTRIBUTING.md) for a guide on how to contribute.
+Note that at this point we cannot accept new contributions, only bug fixes.

 ## Citation
 "TensorFlow-Slim: A lightweight library for defining, training and evaluating complex models in TensorFlow"
 S. Guadarrama, N. Silberman, 2016.